Labrador retrievers are dogs initially bred to be used as a working dog breed but also have a friendly and loving companion.

 - Nutrient-rich food that is easily digestible

-- Supports lean nutrition and strong muscles
+- It supports lean nutrition and strong muscles

 This food is specifically designed to meet the nutritional requirements of your Labrador puppy and encourages healthy growth and development.
 It is suitable for puppies from 8 weeks old to 15 months.
 It provides them with the appropriate amounts of protein, calcium, and phosphorous to encourage a healthy weight as they develop into young adult dogs.